ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_opencv_camera/process-images.md

 ## Process images
 In this final step, you will process the camera image with OpenCV.

 To do so, you will declare another Mat for storing the processed image.
-Then, depending on whether the CheckBox is checked, you will apply the adaptive thresholding algorithm to the input image.
+Then, depending on whether the checkbox is checked, you will apply the adaptive thresholding algorithm to the input image.

 Proceed as follows (all changes to be made in MainActivity.kt):